 The international meeting point Trapesa offers counselling services.
 Book an appointment in advance.
 The association also has an open living room and organises Finnish language discussion groups and diverse events.

 Immigrants can also contact Espoo Immigrant Services (Maahanmuuttajapalvelut).
 The information service provides advice and guidance without having to make an appointment.
 Guidance is given in several different languages.

 Hello Espoo is an English-language website providing information on services in Espoo for those planning to move to Espoo and for new Espoo residents.

 International House Helsinki

-If you have recently moved into the Helsinki metropolitan area, you can receive guidance and public services in one place at International House Helsinki (IHH).
-You can:
+If you have recently moved into the Helsinki Metropolitan Area, you can receive guidance and public services in one place at International House Helsinki (IHH).

 - seek free guidance and information related to moving in several languages

 - register your right of residence if you are a citizen of an EU country